kimusu2008/facility_maintenance_chatbots_bot1/README.md

 5. At the same time, run the databricks LLM proxy server (flask) api locally or in a server: python flask_llm_mpt.py

+6. Image file imported by user will be saved in the 'image' folder